-Mr. Cohler’s maintains a busy international schedule that takes him around the Globe to cities in the United States, Italy, Poland, Spain, Argentina, Brazil, Hungary, Spain, Canada, Europe, Japan, Taiwan, China, Venezuela, Chile, Peru, Mexico and Cuba.
+Mr. Cohler’s maintains a busy international schedule that takes him around the Globe to cities in the United States, Italy, Poland, Spain, Argentina, Brazil, Hungary, Belgium, Spain, Canada, Europe, Japan, Taiwan, China, Venezuela, Chile, Peru, Mexico and Cuba.
 He has performed at many festivals including those of Tanglewood, Aspen, Domaine Forget (Canada), Campos do Jordao (Brazil), Xativa (Spain), Arezzo (Italy), Rockport, Newport, Martha’s Vineyard and the Hamptons.
 He has been featured on the prestigious Dame Myra Hess Memorial Concert Series in Chicago, and he has been a frequently invited performer, adjudicator, and clinician at the International Clarinet Association’s annual ClarinetFest and many other clarinet festivals around the world.

 In addition to holding several honorary positions, Mr. Cohler has been invited to teach as guest faculty at conservatories, universities and festivals around the world such as Eastman School of Music, Cleveland Institute of Music, Harvard University, Central Conservatory in Beijing, National Conservatory of Music in Mexico, and University of Chile, to name a few.